rajrohith/spark-native-yarn/README.md

 STARK - Spark on Tez
 ============

+> IMPORTANT: At the time or writing, the project represents a **_prototype_** with the goal of demonstrating the validity of the approach described in [SPARK-3561](https://issues.apache.org/jira/browse/SPARK-3561).
+Functionality is limited but rapidly updated.
+For the list of what is currently available as well as short samples please refer to [Functionality](Functionality).

+==

-This project represents a prototype demonstrating an approach for running DAGs assembled using SPARK API on [Apache Tez](http://tez.apache.org/)
+STARK project represents a prototype demonstrating an approach for running DAGs assembled using SPARK API on [Apache Tez](http://tez.apache.org/)

 Aside from enabling SPARK DAG execution to run on [Apache Tez](http://tez.apache.org/), this project provides additional functionality which addresses developer productivity including but not limited to:
  * _executing your code directly from the IDE (Eclipse and/or IntelliJ)_